ChrisGrigg38/WatchCV/README.md

 - **PDF Tracking** — Select your CV PDF and WatchCV injects a JavaScript action into it.
 Every time the PDF is opened in Adobe Acrobat, a tracking event is silently recorded.
 The PDF never leaves your browser — all injection happens client-side.
 - **Link Tracking** — Paste any URL and generate a trackable redirect link.
 When someone clicks it, the visit is recorded and they are immediately redirected to the destination.
 - **Dashboard** — All your tracked CVs and links are remembered via a browser cookie.
-Click any entry to see a line chart of opens over time and a log of recent events with IP addresses.
+Click any entry to see a line chart of opens over time and a log of recent events.
 - **Auto Cleanup** — Stale trackings (no activity for a configurable number of days) are automatically purged from the database.

 ---